TheDraperyLady/TheDraperyLady/src/assets/articles/WoodBlindsWorthTheCost.md

 ---
-title: "Why Wood Blinds Are More Than Worth the Initial Cost"
+title: 'Why Wood Blinds Are More Than Worth the Initial Cost'
-date: "2025-08-10"
+date: '2025-08-10'
-hero: "../assets/articles/images/why-wood-blinds-are-worth-the-cost.webp"
+hero: '../assets/articles/images/why-wood-blinds-are-worth-the-cost.webp'
-description: "Discover why real wood blinds are a smart investment for your San Jose home, offering style, durability, and low maintenance despite the higher initial cost."
+description: 'Discover why real wood blinds are a smart investment for your San Jose home, offering style, durability, and low maintenance despite the higher initial cost.'
 ---

 # Why Wood Blinds Are More Than Worth the Initial Cost